 Installing a home solar energy system is a smart financial investment for many homeowners.
 As you evaluate offers from solar companies, there are many different factors to consider – the equipment that you choose for your system, your financing options, and the installer that you select all have an impact on your solar savings.
 This guide will help you evaluate the different solar panels and inverters available so that you can choose the best equipment for your home.
 Continue reading →

-What does growing cannabis in Colorado, greens in South Korea, and sustaining life in space all have in common?
+What do growing cannabis in Colorado, greens in South Korea, and sustaining life in space all have in common?
 While it may sound like the setup to a bad joke, all three are actually related to the future of modern agriculture.
 Indoor agriculture enables individuals to control all of the variables that go into farming, but it also means that the farmer has to recreate all of the natural conditions on earth — from the soil in the earth to the sun in the sky.
 Solar power can and will play a big part in making this all achievable.
 Continue reading →